martijnvv/gtm-powerreviews-items/README.md

 # Google Tag Manager Power Reviews product object builder

-This GTM tag template populates the products object based on the GA4 items object.
+This GTM tag template populates the products array based on the GA4 items raay or a custom product array.
-This is required as part of the Power Reviews Checkout Beacon functionality.
+This array is required as part of the Power Reviews Checkout Beacon functionality.
 This is one of two methods to send data to Power Reviews (alternative is API) and is the only way to populate the Conversion Analytics reports in the reporting suite.
 More details on the Checkout Beacon can be found [here](https://help.powerreviews.com/hc/en-us/articles/7533484327707-Adding-the-Checkout-Beacon).

 ## How it works